aztfmods/.github/profile/README.md

 ### Principles:

 * No big monolith codebase for modules.
-* Consistent resource naming is applied using approved abbreviations
+* Consistent resource naming is applied using azure-compliant abbreviations
 * Modules are feature rich, documented, validated and tested.
 * Modules contain logical grouped resources and have their own lifecycle.
 * Modules contain various integrations and provide example usage.

-If you use the abbreviations listed below, you should check out the Azure Naming Tool.
-It uses the abbreviations below to generate Azure-compliant names.